The Business Value in the current market

 What does the Business Actually Own?

 Does it have a large customer base?
 Businesses who rely on fewer larger customers and have a smaller customer base tend to be worth less.
-On the other hand a business with similar profitability but more customers is generally seen to be worth more.
+On the other hand, a business with similar profitability but more customers are generally seen to be worth more.